 WALP peptide that is used as mimic for a transmembrane alpha-helix

-1. Dörr JM, Scheidelaar S, Koorengevel MC, Dominguez JJ, Schäfer M, van Walree CA, Killian JA The styrene-maleic acid copolymer: a versatile tool in membrane research Eur Biophys J. 2016 ; 45(1):3-21
+For review see: Dörr JM, Scheidelaar S, Koorengevel MC, Dominguez JJ, Schäfer M, van Walree CA, Killian JA, The styrene-maleic acid copolymer: a versatile tool in membrane research Eur Biophys J. 2016 ; 45(1):3-21

 Amyloid membrane interactions

-Models for the hIAPP-membrane interaction in relation to membrane damage and hIAPP cytotoxicity (from ref.5 below).
+Models for the hIAPP-membrane interaction in relation to membrane damage and hIAPP cytotoxicity (from reference below).

-6. Khemtémourian L, Killian JA., Höppener JWM. and Engel MFM Recent insights in Islet Amyloid Polypeptide-induced membrane disruption and its role in ?-cell death in type 2 diabetes mellittus Exp Diabetes Res.
+For review see: Khemtémourian L, Killian JA., Höppener JWM. and Engel MFM, Recent insights in Islet Amyloid Polypeptide-induced membrane disruption and its role in b-cell death in type 2 diabetes mellittus Exp Diabetes Res.
 2008 ; 421287.